-Indian Prime Minister meets party leaders after election win
+India’s ruling party takes 303 of 542 seats in election win

-NEW DELHI (AP) — India’s Prime Minister Narendra Modi was meeting with leaders of his Hindu nationalist Bharatiya Janata Party on Friday fresh off his thunderous victory in the general elections.
+NEW DELHI (AP) — Indian Prime Minister Narendra Modi met with leaders of his Hindu nationalist Bharatiya Janata Party on Friday following his thunderous victory in national elections.

-Modi will meet with his Cabinet as part of a series of post-election formalities before he can be sworn in as India’s new prime minister.
+Modi met with his outgoing Cabinet ministers and later presented his resignation along with theirs to President Ram Nath Kovind.
+The president asked the officials to continue to serve until the new government assumes office.

+Media reports say Modi is likely to be sworn in for his second term next Thursday.

-The Election Commission showed that the BJP won 301 out of the 525 constituencies in the Lok Sabha, the lower house of Parliament, as of late morning Friday.
-The party’s top rival, the Indian National Congress led by Rahul Gandhi, won 52 seats, and the All India Trinamool Congress led by West Bengal chief minister Mamata Banerjee won 22 seats.
-The final results are not in for the remaining 7 seats.
+The Election Commission announced that the BJP won 303 out of 542 seats in the Lok Sabha, the lower house of Parliament, after the official vote count finished Friday.
+That is well beyond the simple majority a party in India needs to form a government.
+The BJP’s top rival, the Indian National Congress led by Rahul Gandhi, won 52 seats, and the All India Trinamool Congress led by West Bengal Chief Minister Mamata Banerjee won 22.

-Gandhi, the scion of modern India’s most powerful political dynasty, personally conceded his seat, long a Congress party bastion, to his BJP rival, India’s textiles minister, signaling the end of an era.
+Gandhi, whose great-grandfather, grandmother and father were all prime ministers, personally conceded his seat, long a Congress party bastion, to his BJP rival, India’s textiles minister, marking the end of an era for modern India’s most powerful political dynasty.

 Vote counting of the estimated 600 million ballots cast over six weeks of staggered polling — the world’s largest democratic exercise — began early Thursday.